curt2023/buzzline-03-rogers/README.md

 Streaming data does not have to be simple text.
 Many of us are familiar with streaming video content and audio (e.g. music) files.

-Streaming data can be structured (e.g. csv files) or semi-structured (e.g. json data).
+semi-structured (e.g. json data).

 We'll work with two different types of data, and so we'll use two different Kafka topic names.